krishnarathore12/gloommy/README.md

-# Gloomy: Cross-Modal RAG Image Generator
+# Gloommy
 ![landing](screenshots/landing.png)

-**Gloomy** is a full-stack implementation of the **Cross-modal RAG** framework (arXiv:2505.21956).
+**Gloommy** is a full-stack implementation of the **Cross-modal RAG** framework (arXiv:2505.21956).
 It bridges the gap between retrieval and generation by decomposing complex user prompts into sub-dimensional components and using **Pareto-Optimal retrieval** to ground generative AI models (Google Gemini 2.5) in specific visual contexts.

 ## 📄 Paper Implementation